Call of Duty Warzone Crashing? Here’s how to fix

 Nvidia Driver Update

-For AMD users, you can update your driver from the AMD Radeon Software.
-If you do not have it installed, head to their official site and download the latest driver for your GPU from there.
+For AMD users, you can update your driver using the AMD Radeon Software.
+If you don’t have it already, just head to their official site and download the latest drivers for your GPU.

-1. Right-click on the taskbar and select Task Manager from the list.
+1. Right-click your taskbar and select Task Manager.

 Task Manager